Parallel-in-Time/pySDC/docs/contrib/06_new_project.md

 In order to run the tests of your project, please add the name of your project **as your directory is named** in the [CI-File](./../../.github/workflows/ci_pipeline.yml) in the job `project_cpu_tests_linux` in the list `strategy/matrix/env`.

+## Getting a DOI of pySDC for publication

+If your project is published and you need a dedicated pySDC version with a DOI, please get in touch with us and/or open a new issue.
+We will help you with this as soon as possible.
+Note that a final DOI is usually only necessary once a paper is accepted and the final proofs are due.
+We strongly encourage to describe and cite the current version of pySDC already during initial submission, though.

 :arrow_left: [Back to Documenting Code](./05_documenting_code.md) ---
 :arrow_up: [Contributing Summary](./../../CONTRIBUTING.md) ---